noodlewerk/NWPusher/README.md

 pod 'NWPusher', '~> 0.6.0'
 ```

+CocoaPods also compiles documentation, which can be accessed through [CocoaDocs](http://cocoadocs.org/docsets/NWPusher).
 Alternatively you can include just the files you need from the `Classes` folder.
 Make sure you link with `Foundation.framework` and `Security.framework`.

 Before any notification can be sent, you first need to create a connection.
 When this connection is established, any number of payloads can be sent.